ibm-cloud-docs/solution-tutorials/scalable-webapp-kubernetes.md

 ## Objectives
 {: #scalable-webapp-kubernetes-objectives}

-* Scaffold a starter application.
-* Deploy the application to the Kubernetes cluster.
+* Build and deploy a web application to the Kubernetes cluster.
 <!--##istutorial#-->
 * Bind a custom subdomain.
 <!--#/istutorial#-->
 * Monitor the logs and health of the cluster.
 * Scale Kubernetes pods.

 <p style="text-align: center;">

   ![Architecture](images/solution2/Architecture.png)
 </p>

-1. A developer downloads a starter web application.
+1. A developer downloads or clones a starter web application.
 1. Building the application produces a Docker container image.
 1. The image is pushed to a namespace in {{site.data.keyword.registrylong_notm}}.
 1. The application is deployed to a Kubernetes cluster.